 Spheroid formation of lung cancer cells

-AimThe aim of the following ongoing project is to study the possible spheroid formation of lung cancer cells after 3D bioprinting in various of bioinks.
+AimThe aim of the following ongoing project is to study the possible spheroid formation of A549, a human lung adenocarcinoma cell line, after 3D bioprinting in various GelMA based of bioinks.

 CELLINK Products Used

 Spheroid formationSpheroids are multicellular cell aggregates that form via ECM fibres that link singles cells together through integrin binding.
 The cell-cell contact lead to an increased E-cadherin expression and these E-cadherin interactions generated the formation of the compact structures.
 Spheroids are more complex then single cells due to dynamic cell-cell and cell-matrix interaction which makes them an important tool for resembling the in vivo tissues microenvironment in vitro.

 The multiphoton image beside show spheroids formed in GelXG bioink after 14 days of culture.